driedsoba/BlazePay/README.md

 In case of an error, the response JSON will include an `error` field with an error message.

-### License

-This API is part of the Blazepay project and is licensed under the MIT License.

 ## Contribution
 The project was contributed by Victor, Ricky, JunLe, and YinYu